wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-identity-access-management-capabilities-of-microsoft-365/includes/1-introduction.md

 At the end of this module, you’ll be able to:

-- Have a good understanding of how Microsoft’s Zero Trust Principles work and how you can apply them to your organization
+- Have a good understanding of how Microsoft’s Zero Trust Principles work and how you can apply them to your organization.
-- Manage identities and access in Microsoft 365 with Azure Active Directory (Azure AD)
+- Manage identities and access in Microsoft 365 with Azure Active Directory (Azure AD).
-- Reduce the risk of security breaches using passwordless services like Windows Hello and Multi-factor Authentication (MFA)
+- Reduce the risk of security breaches using passwordless services like Windows Hello and Multi-factor Authentication (MFA).